-Imagine walking into a conference room.
-Before the meeting begins, you have your coffee in hand, and you make your way to grab a donut located on the credenza.
+Virtual reality examples are endless.
+Imagine as you walk into a virtual reality conference room, you have your coffee in hand, and you make your way to grab a donut located on the credenza.
 You head to the front and watch as the final participants’ filter in for the meeting you are hosting.
 You pose the question and ask where they would like to hold their meeting today.
 You know the meeting is going to be filled with collaboration, discussing new and exciting ideas.
 You grab the panel and begin swiping through a list of themes.
 Italian piazza?
 Snow-capped mountains of Switzerland?
 How about a rain forest theme for this meeting?
 You choose your selection, and instantly, the room is transformed.
 The walls, once a monotonous beige, are now transformed to lush green trees, with dark vines scattered across the room from edge to edge.
 There is a river flowing off from a misty waterfall in the distance.

 There are organizations today using this edge-blend projection to coat an entire boardroom wall fully.
 Imagine being able to energize your team with this type of immersion.
 Taking it a step further by using Virtual Reality (VR), your team can be inside the building you are working on renderings for, and you can visually project scenarios relevant to making critical decisions.